So you got the podcasting bug?

 15. Podomatic – Free and Paid

-- The Top 3 Best Free Podcast Hosting Platforms in 2020
+- The Top 3 Best Free Podcast Hosting Platforms

 Buzzsprout – Gives you 2hrs upload monthly and each upload lasts for 90days before it is taken off.
 250gb of bandwidth (20k-40k episode downloads depending on your episode length).